tenstorrent/tt-exalens/docs/debuda-lib-docs.md

 ### Description

-Initializes debuda internals by reading cached session data.
+Initializes Debuda internals by reading cached session data.
 There is no connection to the device.
 Only cached commands are available.